dfinity/dre-airflow/docs/report/README.md

 This all implies that the Operator must be available on both the scheduler and the workers, under its Python path.
-The second-order implication is that we must redeploy these custom operators somehow:
+The second-order implication is that we must redeploy and reload these custom operators on changes:

 * rebuild container images containing any custom operators we build, and redeploy them to the Kubernetes cluster (at least for the